marilenadaquino/computational_thinking/2_lesson/README.md

 ## Defining Functions
 A function is a group of statements that perform a task.
 Functions are useful to organize a program in small chunks.
+We use the keyword 'def' to introduce the name of the function.
+Between parentesis we have the arguments that we want to pass to the function, i.e., variables, default values, or none.
+As a good practice, we add a short summary about the aim of the function.
+A comment on more than one line can be written among ''' ''' or """ """
 ~~~~
 def greet(name):
 	"""This function greets to